-I am sitting here at a traffic light during Delhi’s summer heat and I am thinking how can I make my car AC colder?
-I mean, my car ac blows cool but not cold.
+I am sitting here at a traffic light during summer month of June.
+In this scorching heat I am thinking how can I make my car AC colder?
+I mean, my car ac blows cool but not ice cold.
 I am sure everyone wants their car air conditioner to work at its best, especially during scorching heat.

-The most obvious ways I could think of that time to improve the cooling was to get the AC gas refilled and get a new cabin filter.
+The most obvious ways to improve the cooling is to get the AC gas refilled and get a new cabin filter.
 The gas (liquid refrigerant) takes care of cooling.
 And new cabin filter will allow the AC blower to have free-flowing passage.

 After reaching home, I hopped on the internet to confirm if I am right.
 In this article, I discuss more on this and then some more.
-Here’s what I found out that will most likely solve your car AC issue:
+Here’s what I found out that will most likely solve your car AC problem:

 How Car’s Air-Conditioner Works?

 All air conditioners, irrespective of the car make works in a similar manner.
-A car’s AC units is comprised of a 5 main components
+A car’s AC unit is comprised of 5 main components

 - Expansion Valve